Many people like to think of Irish people as the drunken Irish and have a stereotypical view that we simply drink a lot.

 Guinness is probably the most popular stout in the world and even when it’s mentioned a connection to Ireland is automatically assumed by everyone.

-Although Guinness is so popular its really does take an acquired taste for anyone to drink a full pint of the black stuff.
+Although Guinness is so popular it really does take an acquired taste for anyone to drink a full pint of the black stuff.
 Its a heavy drink with its thick head and dark liquid.
 For those who drink several pints in one sitting only knows too well what the day after will bring and we are not just referring to the hangover.
 It was first brewed in the 18th century by Arthur Guinness.

-In March 2010 Guinness announced they will no longer promote “good for you”and stated “We no longer want to promote alcohol as a medicine, or to imply it can be used as a treatment or a cure.”
+In March 2010 Guinness announced they will no longer promote “good for you” and stated, “We no longer want to promote alcohol as a medicine or to imply it can be used as a treatment or a cure.”

 Irish whiskey at its best

-Irish whiskey is probably the best and finest whiskey one can find anywhere on earth due to the time it takes to create the spirit, its price and its overall taste.
-Some of the best Irish whiskeys that are more popular would be Bushmills whiskey, Jameson whiskey and Tullamore Dew (personal favorite) which is found in every bar in Ireland.
+Irish whiskey is probably the best and finest whiskey one can find anywhere on earth due to the time it takes to create the spirit, its price, and its overall taste.
+Some of the best Irish whiskeys that are more popular would be Bushmills whiskey, Jameson whiskey and Tullamore Dew (a personal favorite) which is found in every bar in Ireland.
 Learn how to make the popular Irish Whiskey Punch (Hot Toddy) that’s great for curing a common cold or flu!
 You can get very creative using various whiskeys such as making Chocolate Whiskey Truffles.

 What’s so special about an Irish Pub?

 There is a lot more to an Irish pub than just drink and traditional food.
 Pubs in Ireland are often welcoming to any stranger with many of the locals more than happy to spin a yarn on local folklore stories.
 You may also find Irish music enthusiasts having a pub session, this is when they play traditional Irish music and do so free of charge.
-Many pub owners will return the favour by providing free drinks for the musicians.
-Read more about pubs in Ireland and learn why they are so appealing for visitors that come from around the world.
+Many pub owners will return the favor by providing free drinks for the musicians.
+Read more about pubs in Ireland and learn why they are so appealing to visitors that come from around the world.